PatrickLeahey/databricks-common-utils/migrate_to_automated_cluster/README.md

-# Migrate to Automated Cluster (Assumes Existing Interactive Cluster Definition)
+# Migrate a Databricks Job from an Interactive to Automated Cluster

 This Python script is designed to interact with the Databricks API to update a Databricks Job with new settings and configurations.
 The script performs the following tasks: